-The Settlement Agreement states that PG&E will not be expected to make fee simple donations of Watershed Lands with hydroelectric project features, and conservation easements and enhancements may not interfere with hydroelectric operations.
+The Settlement Agreement states that PG&E will not be expected to make simple donations of Watershed Lands with hydroelectric project features, and conservation easements and enhancements may not interfere with hydroelectric operations.
 In general, PG&E will retain fee title to those Watershed Lands within the boundaries of hydroelectric projects licensed by the FERC, as well as other properties required for continuing and future utility operations.
-However, these Watershed Lands will be conserved via a conservation easement.
+In all cases, however, Watershed Lands will be conserved via a conservation easement or satisfactory assurance in another form and the parcel will be managed consistent with the purpose of the Land Conservation Commitment.
 See Appendix 4 for a description of PG&E's Land Conservation Commitment.